HUMANITARIAN PRODUCT DEVELOPMENT

 ~ Open to All Majors ~

-The class will consist of ~20 engineering students plus ~5 students from other disciplines such as Social Work, Public Health, Natural Sciences, Nursing, and Liberal Arts.
+The class will consist of ~20 engineering students plus ~5 students from other disciplines such as Design, Social Work, Public Health, Natural Sciences, Nursing, and Liberal Arts.
 Each team will consist of ~4 engineering students and a student from another field who will bring expertise on the social, economic, or cultural aspects of the product.
 This is a hands-on course and students will spend much of their time in campus labs, or at our field lab working on their prototypes.

 - Solar heating for a low-cost biodigester

 - Minimal solar powered lighting system for latrines

 - Sensor to relay information across satellites and internet